Cincinnati, Ohio Product Liability attorney and Veterans Affairs disability benefits lawyer investigating military tinnitus and veteran hearing loss

 Due to a range of military action and tasks, veteran hearing loss and tinnitus are among the most common disabilities seen following military service.
-Some reports say up to 60 percent of active servicemen in the U.S. end up with some kind of hearing disability, and veteran hearing loss claims are rising.
+Some reports say up to 60 percent of active servicemen in the U.S. end up with some kind of ear injury, and veteran hearing loss claims are rising.

 The 3M earplugs allegedly failed to provide protection against noise, and lead directly to tinnitus and veteran hearing loss.
 As a result, active duty servicemen and veterans have filed product liability lawsuits against 3M Company for the defective products, provided by the military since 2003.
 Plaintiffs claim the company knew of the limitations of their combat earplugs and failed to redesign them or warn of the potential defects.